Samsung/tizen-docs/docs/application/dotnet/guides/applications/service_application.md

         }
 ```

 `OnTerminate()` callback is used to take necessary actions when the application is terminating.
-It releases all resources, especially any allocations and shared resources, so other running applications can fully xxxxxxxxx any shared resources:
+It releases all resources, especially any allocations and shared resources.
 The following table lists the system events.

 ```csharp